mohanapranes/english-translater/README.md

-Description: This is a web app that takes input as an thanglish word and translate to english
+Description: This is a web app that takes input as an tamil word and translate to english

 Status: Completed.
 <html>